|

 25. thoughtful

-exhibiting or characterized by careful thought
+exhibiting or characterized by careful consideration

 Lay your sleeping head, my love,